 These articles may appear at first to be anti-technology, but that’s not quite true.
 What they are is pro-teacher.

 Technology has earned a place in the learning experience, with established value as a reference resource and training ground.
 But no technology can replace the value of a great teacher — one who helps students find connections, challenges them to apply concepts, and pushes them to dig deeper and reach further in pursuit of true understanding.

 Today, in-class time represents only a fraction of the total hours a student will spend on a class’s activities, readings, and assignments.
 As such, many teachers have concluded that for those few invaluable minutes when students are all together, even momentary Facebook-enabled distractions are simply too great a loss.
 Banning technology in the classroom is a step towards making the most out of interactive learning time, pulling every student into discussions and activities, and creating the opportunity for instructors to help each student individually.

 Of course, while student technologies may distract, a number of teachers are finding there is one worthwhile exception to all-out digital bans.
 Video has become the one technology in the classroom that can help keep other technology out of the classroom.
 We’re biased, of course, so we’ll let Stonehill College’s Bronwyn Bleakley share her experience instead:

-At Panopto, we’re proud to build the leading video platform that enables schools and universities to record lectures, flip classrooms, record student assignments — and help instructors make their classrooms more interactive, more open, and more effective.
+At Panopto, we’re proud to build the leading video platform for education that enables schools and universities to record lectures, flip classrooms, record student assignments — and help instructors make their classrooms more interactive, more open, and more effective.
 Interested in learning more about Panopto’s video technology can help your institution create distraction-free classrooms?
-Contact our team to schedule a demo or start a free trial today.
+Contact our team to schedule a free trial today.